 Sessions by Demand

 The Teaching and Learning Commons partners with other units to provide customized sessions on a variety of topics.
 Sessions can be designed to uniquely meet your needs, based on staff availability.
-For this reason, we typically require at least 10-14 days advance notice.
+For this reason, we typically recommend at least 10-14 days advance notice.
 A commitment of at least 4 attendees is requested.

 Below is a sample of what we offer.
 You can select the length of the session you would like.
-For example, you can go with a short 15-20 minute overview and awareness-building session or choose a longer session that ranges from 60-90 minutes.
+For example, you can go with a short 15-20 minute overview and inspiration session or choose a longer session that ranges from 60-90 minutes.

 Accessibility in Advance